November 2, 2022

-To find out what to do if your health data security has been breached, Patient Power asked attorney Douglas McNamara, a partner at Cohen Milstein Sellers & Toll, a firm with experience in cybersecurity and data breaches.
+To find out what to do if your health data security has been breached, Patient Power asked attorney Douglas McNamara, a partner at Cohen Milstein Sellers & Toll, a firm specializing in Cybersecurity and Data Breaches.
 He shared some key information and useful tips to consider.

 What are the Possible Consequences of a Healthcare Data Breach?